 However, many online sources will tell you that IBS/IBD sufferers should also remove different foods and these sources are often contradictory.
-If you find that you are still suffering after the first week of the RYH plan we can discuss what else to remove from your diet - any advice on what works for you is always appreciated.
+If you find that you are still suffering after the first week of making the RYH recipes we can discuss what else to remove from your diet – any advice on what works for you is always appreciated.

 Below is a list of ingredients that certain online sources say maybe an inflammatory trigger and thus should be used with caution – this is not to scare you but to give you further advice on what can be cut out if necessary!

 Iron is a mineral with important roles in the body.
 It is particularly important for making haemoglobin: a protein contained in red blood cells that transports oxygen around the body.
 Iron also plays an essential role in maintaining a healthy immune system.